reyohoho/reyohoho-twitch-extension/README.md

 ## Changes compared to the original BetterTTV

+- Display timeouts, bans
+- Highlight first message, current implementation in bttv does not work
 - FFZ giant emotes support
 - Player restart button (similar to FFZ)
 - Fixed support for zero-width 7TV emotes